viane/Professor-Nittany/README.md

 #to install all dependency
 npm install

-#to start the server
+#to start the server in developer mode
+npm run dev-start

+#to watch files on change
-npm start
+npm run watch
 ```
 ### Demo
 [Demo](https://intelligent-student-advisor.herokuapp.com/)